boostorg/boost/tools/regression/xsl_reports/runner/instructions.rst

 In fact, it's just a matter of modifying your script to perform two straightforward
 operations:

-1. *Timestamp file creation* needs to be done before the CVS update/checkout.
+1. *Timestamp file creation* needs to be done before the SVN update/checkout.
    The file's location doesn't matter (nor does the content), as long as you know how to access it later.
 Making your script to do something as simple as ``echo >timestamp`` would work just fine.